Nebual/nebual.github.io/_posts/2019-09-16-pizza_palace_secret_recipe.md

 ---
 layout: post
-title: September Salutions: Periodic Pizza Post
+title: September Salutions - Periodic Pizza Post
 ---

 The first step to making pizza is engaging in the brutal form of combat